 13. A nurse consistently strives to demonstrate caring behaviors during interactions with patients.
-Which reaction reported by a patient indicates this nurse is most effective?
+Which reaction by a patient indicates this nurse is effective?
+A patient reports feeling:

-a.
-Feeling less distrustful of others
+- a. distrustful of others.

-b.
-Sensing a connection with others
+- b. connected with others.

-c.
-Experiencing only minimal uneasiness about the future
+- c. uneasy about the future.

-d.
-Being somewhat encouraged with efforts to improve
+- d. discouraged with efforts to improve.

-ANIS: B

-A patient is likely to respond most to caring with a sense of connectedness with others.
-The absence of caring can make patients feel some degree of distrustful, disconnection, unease, and discouragement.
+A patient is likely to respond to caring with a sense of connectedness with others.
+The absence of caring can make patients feel distrustful, disconnected, uneasy, and discouraged.